mortenson/pr-sneaking/readme.md

 manually edit the minified JS and add the code `alert('foo')`.
 By using the Github interface, can you spot the code without using your browser's search?

-This seems trivial, but if you can find a file that
+This seems trivial, but if you can find a file that is rarely compiled, the code you sneak in could live there for a long time.

 ## Example 2: Add NULL character and exploit to any file